EdEnStonne/SlugcatCustomization/README.md

 - `tail` : an attribute to modify part of the tail individually.
 Accepts a list of `TailSegmentAttribute`, which contains multiple `TailAttribute` and their values.

 **TailAttribute :**
-- `index` : accept an int between 0 to 3, 0 being at the base of the tail and 3 being at the ip of it.
+- `index` : accept an int between 0 to 3, 0 being at the base of the tail and 3 being at the tip of it.
 It is mandatory for a `TailSegmentAttribute` to have this `TailAttribute`.
 - `radiusRatio` : accepts a float that'll modify the tail radius ratio of this segment.
 Default is x1.
 - `radius` : accepts a float that'll modify the tail radius value of this segment.
 Overrides `radiusRatio`.
 The default vanilla value depends on the segment and the slugcat (for most slugcats, the default values are [6, 4, 2.5, 1]).
 - `connectionRadiusRatio` : accepts a float that'll modify the tail connection radius ratio of this segment.
 Default is x1.